-Rental income is accounted for on a straight-line method over the lease term.
+Rental income is recognised on a straight-line basis over the term of the lease.

 3.17 Borrowing costs

 Borrowing costs are interests and other costs that the Group and the Company incur in connection with borrowing of funds.

 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognised in profit or loss using the effective interest method.